Kotlin/kotlin-spec/src/kotlin.core/declarations.md

 Interfaces differ from classes in that they cannot be directly instantiated in the program, they are meant as a way of describing a contract which should be satisfied by the interface's subtypes.
 In other aspects they are similar to classes, therefore we shall specify their declarations by specifying their differences from class declarations.

-* An interface cannot have a class as its supertype
+* An interface cannot have a class as its supertype;
-* An interface cannot have a constructor
+* An interface cannot have a constructor;
-* Interface properties cannot have initializers or backing fields
+* Interface properties cannot have initializers or backing fields;
-* An interface cannot have inner classes (but can have nested classes and companion objects)
+* An interface cannot have inner classes (but can have nested classes and companion objects);
-* An interface and all its members are implicitly open
+* An interface and all its members are implicitly open;
-* All interface member properties and functions are implicitly public
+* All interface member properties and functions are implicitly public;
-    * Trying to declare a non-public member property or function in an interface is an error
+    * Trying to declare a non-public member property or function in an interface is an error.

 TODO(Something else?)